 Growing up, some children have delayed speech development.

-Some will have an actual, noticeable speech impediment.
+Some will have an actual, noticeable speech impediment, like a stutter.

-The truth is that most children will catch up in speaking, if it’s a simple delay in developing speech or language.
+The truth is that some children will catch up in speaking, if it’s a simple delay in developing speech or language.

 However, with an actual impairment, it isn’t that black and white.

-Some speech issues need a trained professional to properly, permanently correct.
+Some speech issues need a trained professional to properly correct.

 MYTH: It’s Your Fault Your Kid Has A Speech Disorder.
 You Tried Teaching Them Too Many Languages

-Back before the internet and affordable travel allowed the average person to roam internationally and soak up different cultures and languages, there was a belief that learning multiple languages could cause people to have trouble pronouncing their own.
+There was a belief back then that learning multiple languages could cause people to have trouble pronouncing their own.

 Well, as it turns out, nothing is further from the truth.